Skip to content

 Brewers

-Rhys Hoskins got multiple standing ovations and a Phanavision tribute in an emotional three-game return to Citizens Bank Park in June.
+Rhys Hoskins got multiple standing ovations and a PhanaVision tribute in an emotional three-game return to Citizens Bank Park in June.

 It’s fair to assume the welcome won’t be as warm in October.

 Although the longtime Phillies first baseman and master of the Bat Spike returned after losing last season to knee surgery, he still wasn’t all the way back.
-In his first year with the Brewers, he banged 26 homers but batted .214 with a .722 OPS, both career lows.
+In his first year with the Brewers, he hit 26 homers but batted .214 with a .722 OPS, both career lows.

 But Hoskins helped set a winning tone for a young Milwaukee roster right from opening day, when he set off a benches-clearing brawl with a hard slide into Mets second baseman Jeff McNeil.